 - SOMETIMES the LGSCO’s investigators get straight to the point in describing the actions and omissions of the councils they find against, as breach of the Care Act or not in accordance with the Care Act, or as unlawful.
 Others are more coy, describing it as fault, without cross-referring to well-established principles of law.

 - We think that that ought to change, because at some point, now the Care Act has been around for 5 years and case law is emerging, the basic requirement of competence on the part of public officers and their management MUST include knowing the law well enough to get their day to day work done properly, such that ignoring these principles (or not knowing them) must itself be FAULT.

 - In this report, there are at least 4 things that the report could have described as non-compliant with the Care Act.

 - Failure to identify a personal budget – s26 Care Act

-- Once someone’s plan has been signed off it is a breach of statutory duty to fail to deliver what is in it – s18 provides a duty to meet the needs, the needs identified as those that requires to be met in the assessment, and the care plan cannot be changed without a review and a re-assessment under s27!
+- Once someone’s plan has been signed off, it is a breach of statutory duty to fail to deliver what is in it – s18 provides a duty to meet the needs, the needs identified as those that require to be met in the assessment, and the care plan cannot be changed without a review and a re-assessment under s27!